libdns/scaleway/README.md

 To authenticate you need to supply following Scaleway credentials:

-- The Scaleway access key
-- The Scaleway secret key
+- The Scaleway secret key (aka API key)
 - The Scaleway organization ID

 ## Example